johnrichter/EVE-API/README.md

 Players of Eve Online can participate in a number of in-game professions and activities, including mining, piracy, manufacturing, trading, exploration, and combat (both player versus environment and player versus player).
 The character advancement system is based upon training skills in real time, even while not logged into the game.  *--[Wikipedia](http://en.wikipedia.org/wiki/Eve_Online)*

+A unique characteristic of EVE Online is its meta-game.
+It is common for players to spend an equal - if not more - amount of time interacting with the community out of game.
+One unique play style that has manifested from this is the use of espionage to destroy alliances, break down corporations, steal Billions of ISK worth of assets, and turn the tides of war through actionable intelligence.

 ## Purpose

 EVE Online is unique in the way that it approaches its player base.
-The time, energy, effort, and dedication a player must have to conquer the complex challanges is immense.
-To help players with the learning and difficulty curve, CCP Games developed a detailed set of XML-based endpoints to serve as a gateway for players to plan and maintain their characters.
-When combined with the [Fansite Toolkit](http://community.eveonline.com/community/fansites/toolkit) these API's can be used with data-mining and analytic techniques to recreate the in-game tools in an out-of-game setting.
+The time, energy, effort, and dedication a player must have is immense.
+To help players with the learning curve, CCP Games developed a set of XML and JSON based endpoints to serve as a gateway for players to plan and maintain their characters.
+When combined with the [Fansite Toolkit](http://community.eveonline.com/community/fansites/toolkit) these API's can be used to mine in-game data and process it to create character managing tools, build kill leaderboards for every pilot in the game, develop industrial supply chain applications for the production of any item in the game, discover market insights while trading items across the universe, and so much more.
+EVE-API is meant to be the backbone of these types of applications and responsible for transforming the information obtained from the API endpoints into usable objects.

-A special circumstance to note is that EVE Online is a heavy meta-game.
-It is common for players to spend and equal amount of time interacting with the community.
-A unique occurance that has manifested is the use of espionage during times of war between mega-corporations and alliances of players who own swathes of the in-game universe.

 Several example tools:
  - [EVE-Central: The EVE-Online Market Aggregator](http://www.eve-central.com)